IBM-Cloud/vpc-flowlogs/README.md

 make docker-push
 ```

 Deploy using your own docker image.
-The script is smart enough to use the resources that were created earlier if they exist:
+The script is smart enough to update the resources that were created earlier if they exist:
 ```
 ./150-ce-prerequsites.sh
 ./200-create-ce-project-logging-and-keys.sh